Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Introduction

 To tackle the above-mentioned problems, we propose an algorithmic framework named \textit{Temporal Relational Reasoning} (TRR), which seeks to emulate the spectrum of human cognitive capabilities that are used for complex problem-solving (see Figure \ref{model}).
-Given a set of financial news articles, we \textit{brainstorm} for all possible impacts on the target portfolio of stocks by dynamically generating chains of sub-impacts through related entities.
-To understand the temporal context of these impacts, we simulate the associative \textit{memory} of humans by retrieving past related events which have affected the same entities, from a stored temporal "memory-bank" that decays over time \cite{zhong2024memorybank}.
-To analyze the interconnectivity across the relational network of impacts, we first mimic the \textit{attention} of investors by utilizing the PageRank algorithm \cite{page1999pagerank}, to filter the most important impact chains that will affect the target portfolio, and reduce the size of the final graph.
+Using the retrieved daily online news, we \textit{brainstorm} for all possible impacts on the target portfolio of stocks by dynamically generating chains of sub-impacts through related entities.
+These are used to form a graph, where the nodes start from each news article, passes through the LLM-generated entities and end at the portfolio stocks, while the edges represent the direction of impacts.
+Next, to understand the temporal context of these impacts, we simulate the associative \textit{memory} of humans by retrieving past related events which have affected the same entities, from a stored temporal "memory-bank" that decays over time \cite{zhong2024memorybank}.
+Finally, to analyze the interconnectivity across the relational network of impacts, we first mimic the \textit{attention} of investors by utilizing the PageRank algorithm \cite{page1999pagerank}, to filter the most important impact chains that will affect the target portfolio, and reduce the size of the final graph.
 We then emulate investors' \textit{reasoning} process by reasoning across the filtered temporal-relational graph, to determine if a crash is likely to occur.

-To demonstrate the effectiveness of TRR, we perform extensive experiments over multiple portfolios and time periods, and show that our method can outperform deep-learning models and other LLM reasoning frameworks in predicting portfolio crashes.
+To demonstrate the effectiveness of TRR, we perform extensive experiments over multiple portfolios and time periods, and show that our method outperforms deep-learning models and other LLM reasoning frameworks in predicting portfolio crashes.
 Through an ablation study, we also demonstrate how each component of TRR helps to contribute to its performance.
 Furthermore, we explore the applications of our method to other related complex problems by extending it to a macroeconomic setting.
-By viewing the global economy as a \textit{network of regional economies}, we determine if any series of news could result in possible global financial crises, by tracing their overall impacts using TRR.
-We find that TRR can also predict crisis events more effectively than other available methods.
+By viewing the global economy as a \textit{network of regional economies}, we determine if the set of news could result in possible global financial crises, by tracing their overall impacts using TRR.
+We find that TRR can also predict crisis events more effectively than the available economic methods.